 - Rugby Union

-For props and futures, DK Sportsbook offers a truckload of different futures and team/player prop bets, both pre-game and in-game, particularly on the most popular U.S. sports and leagues, namely NFL, MLB, NCAA men’s college football and basketball.
-Many of them are what you’ll find elsewhere — MVPs, champions, season total O/U — while some are pretty creative and not available elsewhere.
+For props and futures, DK Sportsbook offers a truckload of different futures and team/player prop bets, both pre-game and in-game, particularly on the most popular U.S. sports and leagues: NFL, NHL, MLB, NCAA football, and NCAA basketball.
+Many of them are what you’ll find elsewhere — MVPs, champions, season total O/U — while some are pretty creative:

 Just a small sampling:

 - Baseball: what will be the result of the next at-bat: hit, walk, strikeout, home run, etc.?